-A stylized version of the business cycle is occasional precipitous drops in output and employment followed by a smooth convergence back to a "full employment" path. $\frac{1}{}$ There are two common explanations for the business cycle.
+In rough outline, the "business cycle" seems to be occasional precipitous drops in output and employment followed by a smooth convergence back to a "full employment" path.
+There are two common explanations for the business cycle.

 One explanation is that there are occasional permanently nonneutral shocks to the economy.
 Most macroeconomic models assume this.
-2/ A problem with this explanation is the apparent return to an unchanged growth path.
+A problem with this explanation is the apparent return to an unchanged growth path.
 One solution to this problem is that the short-run adjustment to a shock dwarfs the lasting effect upon the growth path.